 Location, Location, Location.
 There is no rule that says your bridal portrait needs to be at the same venue as your wedding.
 It doesn’t even have to fit within the same theme.
 You’ll get hundreds of pictures at your wedding venue on the wedding day so why not take the opportunity to explore a different location, style, or season?
 You’ve invested a lot in your dress and should have pictures that showcase it and you in various locations and with different looks, you can’t get the day of your wedding.

 Let’s Get Creative.
 The days of sitting in front of a colored backdrop and posing with your hand strategically under your chin are over.
 Bridal portrait shoots are meant for exploring your creative side.
 Don’t limit yourself to just posing with your dress and a bouquet of flowers.
 Incorporate props such as antique cars, vintage parasols, unique backdrops, large accessory pieces, or even animals.
 Ask your planner or photographer to help you style a shoot that reflects your personality and interests.

 A Picture is Worth a Thousand Words.
 The tradition of displaying a bridal portrait at the wedding reception is still prevalent in weddings today and if you opt to display one, a bridal portrait shoot is necessary in order to do so.
 Even if you don’t want something that grand, a bridal portrait shoot gives you tangible pictures to have and hold on the wedding day.
 Why not give a framed picture of you in your gown to your parents or grandparents on the day of the wedding as a thank you?
 It’s a gift and a moment they’ll remember long after the wedding day.

 All images purchased include a digital copy.

-Your viewing session will be scheduled one week after your session.
+Your viewing session will be scheduled one-two week after your session.

 Products and prints may be purchased when you come in,